-Elia Kazan was a stage and movie director who co-founded "The Actors Studio" in New York, and directed two of the most profound and influential theatrical dramas in Broadway history, 'A Streetcar Named Desire' in 1947, and 'The Death of a Salesman' in 1948.
-He was a firm advocate of 'method' acting, originally developed by Konstantin Stanislavski and which reached its most successful fruition in the work of one of Kazan's protegees, Marlon Brando.
-Kazan also became one of the most influential figures in American cinema, winning Academy Awards as Best Director for 'Gentlemanís Agreement' in 1948, and 'On the Waterfront' in 1954, and receiving two other Best Director nominations for 'A Streetcar Named Desire' in 1951, and 'East of Eden' in 1955.
+Kazan also became one of the most influential figures in American cinema, winning Academy Awards as Best Director for 'Gentleman's Agreement' in 1948, and 'On the Waterfront' in 1954, and receiving two other Best Director nominations for 'A Streetcar Named Desire' in 1951, and 'East of Eden' in 1955.

-He directed no less than 21 different actors in Oscar-nominated performances, and his films have earned a total of 22 Academy Awards and 62 nominations, including two Directing Oscars.
+He directed no less than 21 different actors in Oscar-nominated performances, and his films have earned a total of 22 Academy Awards and 62 nominations, including two Directing Oscars for Kazan himself.
 He also received an honorary award in 1999 in recognition of his "long, distinguished and unparalleled career."

-He also wrote several novels, including 'The Arrangement', published in 1967, which became a best seller, and his autobiography, published in 1988, is entitled "Elie Kazan: A Life".
+Kazan wrote several novels, including 'The Arrangement', published in 1967, which became a best seller, and his autobiography, published in 1988, which is entitled "Elia Kazan: A Life".

 His work embraced controversy and addressed such issues as racism, alcoholism, public corruption and anti-Semitism.
 He was undoubtedly one of the giants of American cinema, but he lost many friends during the McCarthy Communist witch-hunts in the early 1950's when he testified before the House Committee on Un-American Activities and named names which caused the blacklisting of many promising talents in Hollywood because of their political beliefs.
 The resentment he stirred up then continues undiluted to this day.

-After World War II his movie directing career began in earnest with 'Gentleman's Agreement' in 1947, an idictment of anti-semitism in society. the movie, which was an adaptation of Laura Z. Hobson's novel, starred Gregory Peck and Dorothy McGuire and received eight Academy Award nominations winning three Oscars, including one for Best Picture and one for Kazan for Best director.
+After World War II his movie directing career began in earnest with 'Gentleman's Agreement' in 1947, an indictment of anti-semitism in society.
+The movie, which was an adaptation of Laura Z. Hobson's novel, starred Gregory Peck and Dorothy McGuire and received eight Academy Award nominations winning three Oscars, including one for Best Picture and one for Kazan for Best Director.

 'A Face In the Crowd' in 1957 was the conscience-stricken radical, crudely manhandling the media and unable to deal with an intransigent chief actor.
 'Wild River' in 1960 is the concerned American thinking and feeling in unison, a more speculative film than Kazan usually allowed himself, subtle in its situation, its coloring, and its acting.
 'Splendor in the Grass' in 1961, however, is intense to the point of hysteria, the most extreme instance of Kazan's emotional involvement with his characters, the source of all that is vital and most alarming in his work.
 As a result, it is a violent film, lurching between great beauty (especially in Natalie Wood's performance) and excess.